AustralianBioCommons/ables/participants/csbn.md

 ## Project description and aims

-The structural biology node will explore software and hardware efficiencies in the current deep learning revolution in computational structural biology.
+The Structural Biology Node will explore software and hardware efficiencies in the current deep learning revolution in computational structural biology.
 Pawsey's architecture provides a unique testing ground for structural biology software on high performance computing (HPC).
 These findings will be shared with local and national HPC facilities, the steering committee, and scientific advisory board in order to formulate best-practice in this new style of compute for biomolecular structures, and drive widespread adoption by biochemical/medical researchers in Australia.

 Aims:
-- Benchmarking AlphaFold variants (e.g. OpenFold, FastFold) and optimising their use on HPC facilities
+- Benchmarking AlphaFold variants (e.g. [`OpenFold`](https://doi.org/10.1101/2022.11.20.517210 ), [`FastFold`](https://doi.org/10.48550/arXiv.2203.00854) and optimising their use on HPC facilities
-- Apply protein generative AI (e.g. RFDiffusion, EvoDiff, ProteinMPNN) for generation of novel protein design which can be used in fundamental biology and therapeutic research
+- Apply protein generative AI (e.g. [`RFDiffusion`](https://doi.org/10.1038/s41586-023-06415-8), [`EvoDiff`](https://doi.org/10.1101/2023.09.11.556673), [`ProteinMPNN`](https://doi.org/10.1101/2022.06.03.494563)) for generation of novel protein designs that can be used in fundamental biology and therapeutic research
 - Validating compilation of CUDA code of the above software onto AMD GPUs.

 ## How is ABLeS supporting this work?